 What many people don’t know is that they also have many leopards here.
 It is difficult to spot them because they are often hidden and only come to life at night.
 Their hunting behavior also makes them difficult to spot, since they are used to hiding from their prey before heading for it.

-TIP – The best time to spot them is early in the morning or late afternoon and with an experienced guide (with very good eyes).
+TIP – The best time to spot leopards is early in the morning or late afternoon, with an experienced guide (with very good eyes).

 There are around 700 to 1,000 leopards in Sri Lanka.
 About 40 live in Yala National Park and around 10 in Udawalawe.
 The chance that you will spot one is small, but it’s very cool if you do manage to find one.